rjmacarthy/gpt-code-reviewer/README.md

 The language model will provide suggestions and feedback based on your input, and you can continue to review the code until you are finished.

+Transcripts of the conversation will be saved as a markdown file for reference.

 ## License

 This script is licensed under the MIT License.
 See the LICENSE file for details.